 It’s the properties of the binder that make acrylic paints so different from other media.
 The acrylic binder is quick-drying, making acrylic paint ideal for layering, applying thick impastos, glazing and scumbling.
-Because the acrylic dries quickly through evaporation of the water, a film will form within a matter of minutes, though a thick layer of paint may take months to dry completely.
+Because the acrylic dries quickly, a film will form within a matter of minutes, though a thick layer of paint may take months to dry completely.
 Once the drying process is complete, the paint is chemically stable.

 The acrylic base is a milky, translucent liquid when wet, which can make acrylic paint appear a bit lighter wet than when dry (see images below).
 Some critics say acrylics lack the brilliance and purity of oils because of the murky polymer emulsion.

 Most pigments used for acrylics are the same or similar to those used in traditional oils or watercolors, except for a few that are incompatible with the polymer emulsion binder.
 Acrylics are completely inter-mixable and compatible within a manufacturer’s product line; most brands can be intermixed, but their properties, such as gloss finishes, may be altered.

 Acrylic paint becomes porous when dry, so a final application of varnish is recommended after the painting has dried for several months.
 A mineral spirit acrylic varnish is a good choice, as it can be removed later if needed.
 Storage of paintings in cold temperatures is not recommended; the paint will become fragile.